Imam Muhammad ibn Abd al-Wahhab Mosque

-Imam Muhammad ibn Abd al-Wahhab Mosque (also called the Qatar State Mosque) is the national mosque of Qatar.
-It is named after Muhammad ibn Abd al-Wahhab, a Sunni Muslim preacher, scholar, and theologian from the Najd region in central Arabia.
+Imam Muhammad ibn Abd al-Wahhab Mosque, also called the Qatar State Mosque, is the national mosque of Qatar.
+Located in the Lejbailat district of the capital Doha, it is named after Muhammad ibn Abd al-Wahhab, an 18th-century Sunni Muslim preacher, scholar, and theologian from the Najd region in central Arabia, founder of the Islamic revivalist and reformist movement known as Wahhabism.